How to Regenerate Thumbnails in WordPress?

 Regenerating thumbnails in WordPress is an important task when it comes to managing and optimising your website’s images.
 This process ensures that your images are displayed correctly and in the appropriate sizes.

-Before we jump into the process, let’s understand why you need to Regenerate Thumbnails in WordPress
+Before we jump into the process, let’s understand why you need to regenerate thumbnails in WordPress.

 • Sometimes, WordPress users may face an issue where their featured images appear cropped or out of proportion.